MOVIES OF EARTH'S PRECESSIONAL CYCLE AND THE PRECESSIONAL CROSS

 HTML5 capable browser required.

-The smaller versions of the movie (300 pixel and 400 pixel) are offered for those who have a narrow internet bandwith (slower transmission speed).
-Unless you have a broad bandwith (high speed) internet access, the movies may take a while to stream—but well worth the wait if you have the time.
+The smaller version of the movie (400 pixel) is offered for those who have a narrow internet bandwidth (slower transmission speed).
+Unless you have a broad bandwidth (high speed) internet access, the movies may take a while to stream—but well worth the wait if you have the time.
 The larger movies offer the clearest and most dramatic presentation of the Precessional Cycle.
 The largest movies may be hardware demanding for some computers as well, which may result in slow or jerky play.

 Stereo Movies offer the ultimate in a 3-D viewing experience.
 The standard movies, although wonderful to view, simulate a 3-D experience by projecting a 3-D image onto a 2-D plane, thereby offering the illusion of a 3-D perspective.
 Stereo movies are created from two slightly different images, therefore offering the illusion of depth as well.
 This makes viewing the Precessional Cross cycle quite phenomenal—as can be seen in the sample stereo picture offered below.
 There is one requirement: the viewer must perform a trick with their eyes—that is, to look cross-eyed at two images to create the third stereo image.

-To see the stereo image, after you download one of the stereo movies, focus upon a point in space between you and your computer screen and just in front of your face, thus crossing your eyes until a third image comes into focus.
+To see the stereo image, focus upon a point in space between you and your computer screen and just in front of your face, thus crossing your eyes until a third image comes into focus.
 As you proceed, your eyes will eventually lock onto the new image while ignoring the two images in your peripheral vision.
 You can frame the stereo image with your hands to remove the two side images if they are distracting.